Who We Are

 Thank you for taking the time to read my words and explore Traditional Chinese Medicinal foods on this website; so much effort, passion, and love has poured into this entity.

 Growing up in Shanghai, China, I was immersed in the culture of Traditional Chinese Medicine (TCM).
-Bone broth with a blend of seasonal herbs was part of a daily meal; cooling herbal teas could be found on the street sides, all summer long; TCM vocabulary is in our everyday language…The integration of TCM into daily living is so natural that in many cases, we don’t even realize it.
+Bone broth simmered with seasonal herbs was part of a daily meal; cooling herbal teas could be found on the streets, all summer long; TCM vocabulary is in our everyday language…The integration of TCM into our daily living is so natural that in many cases, we don’t even realize its presence.
 Only after I moved to the United States nine years ago, did I gradually recognize the benefits of TCM foods and its’ eating philosophies.
 I wholeheartedly found the lack of this knowledge in the U.S. a shame.
 At the same time, it frustrated me to see how poorly translated and misunderstood TCM foods were (and continues to be), both in China and the rest part of the world!
 The precious wisdom in diet and wellness has not been modernized well to suit our lives in the 21st century.

-Five Seasons is a place for education.
+Five Seasons TCM is a place for education.
 It is a place to explore a better way of eating.
-It is a place to learn to understand our unique bodies in a holistic, flexible, and loving way.
+It is a place to better understand our unique bodies in a holistic, flexible, and loving way.
 Hope you can learn a thing or two here.
 Don’t hesitate to reach out if you have ideas, questions, or a pair of helpful hands.

 Love and peace,

 We are always looking for talented personalities to work and grow with, and are currently seeking: recipe developers, recipe writers and photographers!If you are interested in joining the team, interested in contributing content, or want to learn more about our current opportunities, please introduce yourself!